JVD9kh96/rPPG-Toolbox/README.md

   <img src="./figures/bigsmall_ex1.gif" alt="Example Multi-Task Output From BigSmall." />
 </p>

-# :red_book: Testing on The Arbitrary Videos with Pre-trained Models
+# :notebook_with_decorative_cover: Testing on The Arbitrary Videos with Pre-trained Models
 Now, this repository supports inference on arbitrary videos with pre-trained supervised models.

 * STEP 1: Put all your videos in `./test_data/videos`